kanishkamisra/website/content/misc/_index.md

 One day I hope to solve [Cain's Jawbone](https://en.wikipedia.org/wiki/Cain%27s_Jawbone) by Edward Powys Mathers.

-I recently visited a cat cafe and met this amazing cat named cheesy poof!
+I once visited a cat cafe and met this amazing cat named cheesy poof!
 He is amazing and I hope a prosperous life is in store for him:

 <img src="/img/cat2.jpg" alt="orange cat playing with red cardinal toy." width="600" height="300">